SIAMCAT_read-in.RmdThis vignette illustrates how to read and input your own data to the

 # run the constructor function

-siamcat <- siamcat(phyloseq=GlobalPatterns, label=label)
+siamcat <- siamcat(phyloseq=GlobalPatterns, label=label)## + starting validate.data

 ## +++ checking overlap between labels and features